What to do at Peel Forest Park

 What to do at Peel Forest

-Peel Forest is a scenic forest park about 45 minutes’ drive north of Timaru, offering plenty of things to do.
+Peel Forest is a scenic forest park about 45 minutes’ drive north of Timaru City, offering plenty of things to do.
+It's in the Geraldine area, a short 15 minute drive away and a favourite playground for local people.

 Big Tree Walk is a great option if you want an easy, short walk that leads you to an ancient totara.